Cadence Bancorporation (NYSE:CADE) Sees Strong Trading Volume

-Cadence Bancorporation (NYSE:CADE) shares saw unusually-high trading volume on Wednesday .
+Shares of Cadence Bancorporation (NYSE:CADE) saw unusually-strong trading volume on Wednesday .
 Approximately 76,748 shares were traded during mid-day trading, a decline of 90% from the previous session’s volume of 752,586 shares.The stock last traded at $21.74 and had previously closed at $21.51.

-CADE has been the topic of several research analyst reports.
-Raymond James raised Cadence Bancorporation from an “outperform” rating to a “strong-buy” rating and set a $26.00 price objective on the stock in a research note on Tuesday.
-Zacks Investment Research raised Cadence Bancorporation from a “sell” rating to a “hold” rating in a research note on Tuesday, July 27th.
-Six equities research analysts have rated the stock with a hold rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, Cadence Bancorporation has a consensus rating of “Hold” and an average price target of $22.17.
+Several equities analysts have commented on CADE shares.
+Zacks Investment Research upgraded Cadence Bancorporation from a “sell” rating to a “hold” rating in a research report on Tuesday, July 27th.
+Raymond James upgraded Cadence Bancorporation from an “outperform” rating to a “strong-buy” rating and set a $26.00 target price for the company in a research report on Tuesday.
+Six equities research analysts have rated the stock with a hold rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $22.17.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, August 13th.
-Stockholders of record on Friday, August 6th were given a dividend of $0.15 per share.
-The ex-dividend date was Thursday, August 5th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 2.75%.
-Cadence Bancorporation’s dividend payout ratio (DPR) is 81.08%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, August 13th.
+Investors of record on Friday, August 6th were paid a dividend of $0.15 per share.
+The ex-dividend date of this dividend was Thursday, August 5th.
+This represents a $0.60 annualized dividend and a yield of 2.75%.
+Cadence Bancorporation’s dividend payout ratio is currently 81.08%.

 Cadence Bancorporation Company Profile (NYSE:CADE)